 The aim of developing the cancer data analysis tools was to: gather data from all possible data sources, develop tools specific to commissioner requirements, develop tools specific to provider requirements and gather available data into one central data repository.

-More in-depth analysis on a range of topics, including developing a direct access imaging dashboard, a GP profiles data explorer, an analysis of two week wait referrals by practice, and a tool that enabled a quadrant analysis of cancer referral analysis at GP practice level, plotting conversion against detection rates.
+More in-depth analysis on a range of topics, including developing a direct access imaging dashboard, a GP profiles data explorer, an analysis of two-week wait referrals by practice, and a tool that enabled a quadrant analysis of cancer referral analysis at a GP practice level, plotting conversion against detection rates.
 Maps plotted conversion against detection rates.

 - Informed discussions around delivery plans helping the cancer network team in planning their work program